-In the photo below, you can see the different muscles that make up a ribeye steak.
-The ribeye cap (spinalis dorsi) is the muscle that runs along the top and curves around the steak.
+The photo below shows the different muscles that make up a ribeye steak.
+The ribeye cap (spinalis dorsi) is the muscle that runs along the top and curves around the eye of the ribeye.

 What Are the Other Names for Ribeye Cap Steak?